Luos-io/Documentation/src/pages/demo_boards/boards_list/powerpi.md

 ### Communication mode
 By default, your Raspberry Pi starts a Luos service at boot called *pyluos-usb2ws*.
 This service creates a pipe between a **websocket** opened on **port 9342**, and the Luos system.
 If you send standard Luos Json data into this web socket, it is directly sent into the Luos network.

 This way, you can control your device from your computer even if it is moving or dispatched.
-For example, if you are using pyluos to control your device, you can start your program with:
+For example, if you are using Pyluos to control your device, you can start your program with:

 ```python
 from pyluos import Device